Tseshaht announces $16.45 million economic funding agreement with the province

 The reconciliation agreement specifies that the funding represents a contribution “towards the settlement of Tseshaht’s Aboriginal rights and title claims within its territory,” including five timber sale licences in the Nahmint Valley.

 “There was a sense of urgency to simply resolve an outstanding matter that’s been bothering Tseshaht for quite some time.
-We saw that as an avenue,” said Tseshaht Chief Councillor Ken Watts of brought on the negotiations.
+We saw that as an avenue,” said Tseshaht Chief Councillor Ken Watts of what brought on the negotiations.
 “Trying to address that outstanding issue and tying it to our future makes sense.”

 Tseshaht noted that a portion of the agreement will go towards projects that are already in development.
 These include plans to build a hotel in Port Alberni with the Huu-ay-aht, Hupacasath First Nation and MasterBUILT Hotels.
 The franchised Microtel Inn & Suites Wyndham would be the first hotel built in the small Vancouver Island city since the Barclay opened in 1980.